2014 was a difficult year for us at Woodinville Wonderland. There is a lot of press documentation

 Then the wireframe train was moved closer to the street, and in front of the new Icicle Tree.
-I looked great as you look past the Train, to the new addition for 2014.
+It looked great as you look past the Train, to the new addition for 2014.
 The Icicle Tree was a significant upgrade this year.
 Deemed the "Wedding Cake Tree", the "Tier Tree" we settled on Icicle Tree as the lights on it are LED Icicle strings.

 There will be a change in 2015 on the roof to break up the snowfall on the west pitch, to bound the Icicle Tree on both sides so that it does not conflict.
 The Icicle Tree was the anchor point for the Mega Forest.
 All the trees here had 4 color options: Red-Green-Blue-White.
 It is the different color patters that my picture sequenced failed to show for this great new configuration.